 They steal the cables of several Tesla Superchargers to sell the copper

 Tesla charging stations are no stranger to vandalism.
-In Canada, the cables of four Superchargers disappeared overnight, and there is speculation that thieves could have nipped them up to sell the copper and aluminum parts.
+In Canada, the cables of four Superchargers disappeared overnight, and it is speculated that thieves could have nipped them up to sell the copper and aluminum parts.

 Supercharger stations are one of Tesla’s great assets in the electric vehicle market.
 The American manufacturer has more than 3000 stations spread across the United States, Europe and Asia, each with several charging terminals.
 The most recent V3 terminals have a maximum power of 250-300 kW, which allows to increase the autonomy of a Tesla by 200 kilometers with a charge of 10 minutes.